KipCollo/Java-Revision/java/stream/Readme.md

 - Enable us to perform operations like filtering, mapping, reducing, and sorting.

 Streams don’t change the original data structure, they only provide the result as per the pipelined methods.Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
 Terminal operations mark the end of the stream and return the result.

+Charcteristics:-

+1. Pipeline Concept:- A stream pipeline has three stages:
+      - Source: Generates the stream (e.g., a list or an array).
+      - Intermediate Operations: Transform the stream (e.g., filter, map).
+      - Terminal Operations: Produce a result or side effects (e.g., collect, forEach).

+2. Lazy Evaluation:- Intermediate operations are not executed until a terminal operation is invoked.
+3. Single-Use:- Streams cannot be reused once operated on.
+A new stream must be created for additional operations.

 Mapping
 Filtering